jupyter/docker-stacks/docs/using/common.md

 ## Docker Options

 You may instruct the `start-notebook.sh` script to customize the container environment before launching the notebook server.
 You do so by passing arguments to the `docker run` command.

 - `-e NB_USER=<username>` - The desired username and associated home folder.
 Default value is `jovyan`.
 Setting `NB_USER` refits the `jovyan` default user and ensures that the desired user has the correct file permissions for the new home directory that gets created at
   `/home/<username>`.
 For this option to take effect you must run the container with `--user root`, set the working directory `-w "/home/${NB_USER}"` and set the environment variable `-e CHOWN_HOME=yes`.

-  Example Usage:
+  Example usage:

   ```bash
   docker run --rm -it -p 8888:8888 -e NB_USER="my-username" -e CHOWN_HOME=yes -w "/home/${NB_USER}" --user root jupyter/base-notebook:latest